<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Sundays are blissful in our home.
 We do not work.
 I do not open my laptop.
 I rarely go on social media on my phone.

 We go to church together in the morning, then home again.
-We eat lots of good food, we each let each other take turns napping, we get some couple time when he naps (for that hour or so…), and it’s a generally nice, relaxing day for everyone.
+We eat lots of good food, we each take turns napping, we get some couple time when he naps (for that hour or so…), and it’s a generally nice, relaxing day for everyone.

 Psst: It was not always this way.
 I used to work on Sundays as well.
 Then it became a boundary of mine to stop working on Sundays and to make them a family day.
 That was 2 years ago, and we haven’t looked back.